zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 If the project is deemed fit for being discontinued, there are multiple options for executing this change:

 #### Discontinue with no succesor
-The project is marked as archived on github, readme is updated to indicate when updates is stopped, no alternative owner is found.
+The project is marked as archived on github, readme is updated to indicate when maintanance will end, no alternative owner is found.

 #### Endorse a 3rd party fork